nravi89/SparkServer/README.md

 # SparkServer
-A dummy server application.
-It will create RestAPIs (CRUD) with any model class.
+A dummy server application, creates RestAPIs (CRUD) with any model class.